 Opponents of the minimum wage tend to focus their attacks on the idea that it causes unemployment by forcing employers to discriminate against employees whose working abilities justify a wage less than the legal minimum:

 Whether or not increases in the minimum wage (or minimum wage laws more generally) actually increase unemployment is a hotly-debated subject.
 Krueger and Card (1992) found that to not be the case; more recent meta-analyses of the academic literature such as Neumark and Wascher (2006) have found it to be true, but only to a small extent.

 I want to come at this from a different angle.
 My intuition is that the minimum wage — even if it does not lead to decreased employment — is not an effective means to a fair wage level.
-This is because it is a price control set by the government, and as Mises, Hayek and Kirzner noted, the government has no scientific way to determine what an appropriate price level is for a good or service.
+This is because it is a price control set by the government, and as Hayek and Kirzner noted, the government has no scientific way to determine what an appropriate price level is for a good or service.
 Only a negotiation process between the employer and employees can organically determine such a thing.
-Moreover, as government tends to be bought out by large corporate interests, it is in no position to fight for a fair share for workers.
+Moreover, as government is often bought out by large corporate interests, it is often in no position to fight for a fair share for workers.
 The notion that government dominated by corporate interests should set the minimum wage puts the fox in charge of the henhouse.

 The empirical evidence seems to tally with my intuitions.
 Defenders of the minimum wage must confront the basic failure of minimum wage laws to secure the working class a fair share of the pie.
 Since the Federal minimum wage laws were introduced in the 1930s, wages and salaries as a percentage of GDP have gone on a general downward trend:

 And the minimum wage has stagnated, even as productivity has risen:

 If the minimum wage is not meeting its aims, why do we continue to persist with it?
 There are other possible approaches.